joonho3020/joonho3020.github.io/content/articles/xls-article.md

 +++
-title = "XLS - Google's open-source HLS tool" date = "2024-08-24"
+title = "XLS Considered Harmful" date = "2024-08-24"

 [extra]
 toc = true
 +++

+# XLS Considered Harmful

+Google's ASIC team looks impressive from the outside thanks to their mobile SoCs and TPUs.
+Nevertheless, one should never judge a book by its cover, as one may lose their sanity once pressured to use their internal HLS tool called XLS.
+In this post, we provide a brief overview of what XLS is, why it is fundamentally useless, and how this insidious project has leaked into OpenAI.

 ## What is XLS?

 XLS is Google’s in-house open-source HLS tool.
-Some refer to it as “mid-level synthesis,” but it is more accurately described as a transactional-level HLS.
+The developers calls it "mid-level synthesis"[^2], but it is more accurately described as a transactional-level HLS.
 The language consists of three main components: functions, processes, and channels.

-Functions essentially describe combinational logic, channels represent module ports (usually latency-insensitive), and processes are a composition of functions, channels, and sequential logic.
+Functions describe combinational logic, channels represent module ports (usually latency-insensitive), and processes are a composition of functions, channels, and sequential logic.
 Given a circuit description, the compiler can automatically pipeline it to ensure it meets timing requirements during physical design.
-I’ll discuss this in detail later.
+I'll discuss this in detail later.

-So, does XLS seem appealing to you?
+So, does XLS seem appealing?
 Personally, I don’t find it to be all that impressive.
 Let’s explore why it might not be the best HDL available.

----

-## There are a few nice parts

-Although I found a lot of shortcommings with this HDL, I also found some nice parts about it.
+## The Very Few Nice Parts of XLS

+One should always try to learn, even from the worst of the worst.
+Useless as XLS may be in practice, it did make a few good design decisions so lets take a look.

 ### IR

-The IR design is nice and clean.
-First of all, XLS uses a sea-of-nodes representation, which is essentially a graph representation.
-This approach makes writing passes much easier compared to SSA-style hardware IRs.
-Let’s take the DCE (Dead Code Elimination) pass as an example.
-In XLS, the DCE pass is a simple graph traversal, whereas in FIRRTL, the DCE pass spans over 500 lines of Scala code.
-This complexity arises because, with an SSA-style representation, you must traverse the in-memory representation twice: first to construct a graph representation, and then to actually traverse it.
+The IR design is clean.
+First, XLS uses a sea-of-nodes representation, which models the IR as a graph.
+As circuits are inherently graphs, writing optimization passes becomes much simpler than in SSA-style hardware IRs.

+Take Dead Code Elimination (DCE) pass as an example.
+In XLS, DCE is just a straightforward graph traversal.
+In FIRRTL, the DCE pass spans over 500 lines of Scala.
+The complexity comes from the SSA-style representation, which requires two traversals: one to build an internal graph representation, and another to traverse it.

 - XLS DCE pass